Last updated on August 9th, 2018

 Valley Scare, Shakopee MN

 My all-time favorite place to be scared is Valley Scare.
-In the Fall Valley Fair closes a few of its attractions and opens up a few new areas of the park to terrify you with.
+In the Fall Valley Fair closes a few of its attractions and opens up a few new areas of the park to terrify you.
 Expect a few lines, but it’s worth it.
 Six mazes, three scare zones and three shows you’ll find something that gives you the creeps.
-And don’t worry; there are still 11 different thrill rides available.
+And don’t worry; there are still 11 different thrill rides still open.
+Pro Tip: Arrive early in the day with your little ones for the less scary experience.
+Then drop them off with a sitter and head back before 7pm to enjoy the scary edition of the park!

 Tickets start at $29.99 and is open September 16- October 28.